 - Teagan Cowlishaw – a fashion designer from Western Australia

 - Angela Flynn – a producer and arts manager from South Australia.

 The five participants were selected from a nation-wide call for applications and were announced as part of a special celebration held at Sydney’s Carriageworks on 1 September 2015.
 For more information about the event, see our media release.

 The first part of the programme involved intensive leadership training in Australia in September.
 Delivered by visiting UK expert Mark Wright of People Create, the training aimed to enhance the participants’ understanding of their own leadership styles as well as providing them with the practical skills necessary to develop their career pathways.

-The group then travelled to the UK in November 2015, where they are currently undergoing mentoring and professional development placements with high-profile individuals and organisations in their artistic fields.
-They are able to use the time to utilise creative skills, draw upon their rich cultural knowledge base, and develop valuable international relationships with other creative leaders.
+The group then travelled to the UK in November 2015, where they underwent mentoring and professional development placements with high-profile individuals and organisations in their artistic fields.
+While there, the group was busy travelling across the UK visiting some of the country's top festivals, museums and arts companies.
+They were able to use the time to utilise creative skills, draw upon their rich cultural knowledge base, and develop valuable international relationships with other creative leaders.